 Covid-19 & Weddings in Costa Rica

 Hello there, we hope you’re healthy and happy while we all deal with the effects of the crazy pandemic.
 We put together this page for you to know the actions, precautions, and how we are dealing with Covid-19 as photographers and the wedding industry in general, as you know our industry got hit by Covid-19 very bad and non of this was expected for any of us.
-Please feel free to let us know if you have any questions or concerns, even if you just need to chat because you’re feeling overwhelmed about the situation we are here to help in as much as we can and make your wedding an incredible memory.
+Please feel free to let us know if you have any questions or concerns, even if you just need to chat because you’re feeling overwhelmed about the situation we are here to help in as much as we can and make your trip an incredible memory.

 Precautions we are taking.